An elementary illustrated introduction to simplicial sets: Simplicial homotopy

 \begin{definition} Two $0$-simplices $a$ and $b$ of the simplicial set $X$ are said to be \emph{in the same path component} of $X$ if there is a path $p$ with initial point $a$ and final point $b$. \end{definition}

 Already this definition appears slightly odd if you're used to working with simplicial complexes.
 In a connected simplicial complex, one might have to traverse several edges to link two vertices.
 Here we require it to be done all with one edge.
 Furthermore, we would expect ``being in the same path component'' to be an equivalence relation.
-This is not at all clear, say, in an ordered simplicial complex in which we can have $a<b$ or $b<a$ but not both.
+This will not be the case in, say, an ordered simplicial complex in which we can have $a<b$ or $b<a$ but not both.
 What rescues this definition is the Kan condition.

 \begin{theorem} If $X$ is a Kan complex, then ``being in the same path component'' is an equivalence relation. \end{theorem} \begin{proof} We will go through the proof in detail as it is very illuminating of how to think geometrically about simplicial sets.